crate/cloud-tutorials/docs/promo.rst

 Free promotional cluster
 ------------------------

-Just as clusters may be discounted based on subscription plan, tier, or number of nodes, so clusters may be offered free based on any of these dimensions.
+Just as clusters may be discounted based on different aspects of the product, so clusters may be offered free based on any of these dimensions.
 As with discounts, the free offer may last indefinitely or for a limited amount of time.

 In the case of a free cluster, the process is essentially the same as described